thingsneverchange/svelte-scrollable-arrow/README.md

 | invisible                  | `CustomEvent`  | `{detail}`            | Fires when the item is not visible

 ### Usage Guide
 Installing the component is easy.
 All you have to do is to wrap your images, buttons or texts with `<ScrollableArrowItem></ScrollableArrowItem>` inside the `<ScrollableArrow></ScrollableArrow>` container.
+Items can be multiple.
+You can use the loop `{#each}{/each}` block, and it may be wise to assign a key for each item.

 ```html
 <script>